awsdocs/aws-ruby-developer-guide/doc_source/ec2-regions-availability-zones.rst

 In this code, :code:`ec2` is a variable representing an :ruby-sdk-api:`Aws::EC2::Client <Aws/EC2/Client.html>` object.
 For more information, see :ref:`aws-ruby-sdk-ec2-regions-availability-zones-code`.

-.. topic:: To get the name and state of each Availability Zone
+To get the name and state of each availability zone, use the :code:`AvailabilityZone` object's :ruby-sdk-api:`zone_name <Aws/EC2/Types/AvailabilityZone.html#zone_name-instance_method>` and :ruby-sdk-api:`state <Aws/EC2/Types/AvailabilityZone.html#state-instance_method>` attributes.

-#.
-Use the :code:`AvailabilityZone`
-object's
-:ruby-sdk-api:`zone_name <Aws/EC2/Types/AvailabilityZone.html#zone_name-instance_method>` and
-:ruby-sdk-api:`state <Aws/EC2/Types/AvailabilityZone.html#state-instance_method>` attributes.